 Colony Hotel and Cabaña is a hotel that is “rich in history, service and style!”
 (Colony Hotel and Cabaña website).

 The Colony Hotel of Delray Beach really stands out on East Atlantic Avenue as a Delray historic landmark, a beautiful structure to behold.
-A prominent example of Florida Mediterranean architecture, it is a three storied, bright yellow building with two domed towers, that match the hotel’s striped yellow and red awnings on the windows.
-It is reminiscent of Henry Flager’s Ponce de Leon Hotel located in Saint Augustine, Florida.
+A prominent example of Florida Mediterranean architecture, it is a three storied, bright yellow building with two domed towers, that match the hotel’s striped yellow and red window awnings.
+It is reminiscent of Henry Flager’s Ponce de Leon Hotel in Saint Augustine, Florida.

 Because The Colony Hotel has stayed in the Bowden family, this classy resort hotel never suffered the fate of other hotels.
-It never slipped into disrepair, but has always been kept in tip-top shape, making it very appealing to those who seek a high class hotel.
+It never slipped into disrepair, but has always been kept in tip-top shape, making it very appealing as a high class hotel.
 It was historically renovated in 2001, giving this old gal of a hotel a fresh look with all its 1920s charm and original architecture left intact!

 Walking into the front patio and lobby is like stepping back to the 1920s.
-Much of the original furnishings have been restored on the first floor as well as the guest rooms.
-Such relics as the original wicker furniture, the original elevator, iron chandeliers and candelabras, as well as the arched french doors, the fireplaces and the beautiful skylight in the lobby sure reminds the visitor of the 1920s and ’30s.
+The original furnishings have been restored on the first floor as well as the guest rooms.
+The authentic wicker furniture, the ornate elevator, the iron chandeliers and candelabras, as well as the arched french doors, fireplaces and the beautiful skylight in the lobby will remind the visitor of the 1920s and ’30s.

-Hardwood floors are found throughout the hotel.
-The floors have been maintained with love since the hotel’s beginning.
+Hardwood floors, maintained with love, are found throughout the hotel.
 The lobby has a terrazzo floor, the porch has a Cuban tile floor and the music and former dining rooms have a lovely red oak flooring.

-A wonderful amenity offered to their guests is the Colony Cabaña Club.
-On the hotel’s website, they stated: “Our goal is to provide an authentic, historic, casual, eco-friendly beach club experience.
+A wonderful amenity is offered to guests is the Colony Cabaña Club.
+On the hotel’s website, they state: “Our goal is to provide an authentic, historic, casual, eco-friendly beach club experience.
 We offer a quiet, relaxing atmosphere, with customary facilities and essential services to enhance the swimming and beach experience for members and their guests.”

-On this two hundred and fifty feet of private beach, a heated salt-water pool, shuffleboard, hammock, day use of fridge, beach cabañas, umbrellas, changing rooms, showers and towels are available to club members and guests of the hotel.
+On this two hundred and fifty feet of private beach, a heated salt-water pool, shuffleboard, hammock, day use of refrigerator, beach cabañas, umbrellas, changing rooms, showers and towels are available to club members and guests.
 Because lunch is offered daily right on the beach, spending a whole day here is an option.

-During the height of the 1920s, Delray Beach was a thriving city, with an established love for the arts, which attracted a new group of people to this resort town; those wanting to create and be inspired.
-This influx of art-oriented folks inspired entrepreneur Martin Luther Hampton to create a hotel that embodies Florida architecture.
+During the height of the 1920s, Delray Beach was a thriving city, with an established love for the arts, which attracted a new group of people to this resort town: those wanting to create and be inspired.
+This influx of art-oriented folks inspired entrepreneur Martin Luther Hampton to create a hotel in 1926 that embodies Florida architecture.

-Built in 1926, Martin Luther Hampton used the Florida Mediterranean architecture style in his plans for this labor of love.
-Hampton’s upscale hotel attracted many out-of-towners, bringing in needed funds to pay for his creation.
-Artists, writers and cartoonists liked to stay at this artistic beauty, not only because of the amenities offered but also because it was in the very heart of the Delray Arts District.
+Hampton used the Florida Mediterranean architecture style in his plans for this labor of love.
+His upscale hotel attracted many out-of-towners, making it very popular indeed, and a financial success.
+Artists, writers and cartoonists liked to stay here, not only for the amenities and conveniences, but also because it was in the very heart of the Delray Arts District.
 This art district is still thriving today!

 The Colony Hotel has been a Bowden family-run business for three generations as of 2022.
-It is the sister hotel to the Bowden family’s other five star 1914 Colony Hotel, built in Kennebunkport, Maine by another group.
-While the 1914 Maine Colony Hotel offered all the bells and whistles for the well-to-do during the May through October season, the Colony Hotel in Delray Beach was open from Sept /Oct. through April/May, becoming a great winter retreat area for those wishing to escape the cold, snowy winters of the North and Mid-west.
+It is the sister hotel to the Bowden family’s other five star establishment, built in 1914 and also called The Colony Hotel in Kennebunkport, Maine.
+While the Maine Colony Hotel catered to the well-to-do during the May through October season, the Colony Hotel in Delray Beach was open from September through May, becoming a great winter retreat for those wishing to escape the cold, snowy winters of the North and Midwest.

-The summers in Florida are hot and sticky: not great weather to come and enjoy the beach.
-Why be open during the off-season?
-The established business plan was to close the Colony Hotel in Delray during the summer months, with the Bowden family and staff moving up to the Maine Colony Hotel and spending the summer there.
+Summers in Florida are hot and sticky: not great weather to come and enjoy the beach.
+Why stay open during the off-season?
+The established business plan was to close the Colony Hotel in Delray during the summer months, with the Bowden family and staff moving up to the Maine Colony Hotel to spend the summer there.

-In 1949, the Colony Hotel purchased some beachfront and built irresistible amenities that were available in their new private club for members and for their hotel guests to enjoy during their winter holiday.
+In 1949, the Colony Hotel purchased some beachfront and built irresistible amenities in their new private club for members and hotel guests to enjoy during their winter holiday.

-Florida’s warm, mild weather, the hotel’s private beach, and saltwater pool, must have been a huge draw for the folks who could afford a winter holiday away from the unpleasantness of living in the snow and cold temperatures.
+Florida’s warm, mild weather, the hotel’s private beach, and its saltwater pool, must have been a huge draw for the folks who could afford a winter holiday away from the snow and cold temperatures.

 Other amenities were also popular as well!
-Artistic decor, the fine food served in the main dining room, events hosted in the dining room turned ballroom, lovely rooms with beautiful views, and the friendly, personal service offered by the family members and trusted staff are some of the amenities that were long established at the Colony Hotel.
+The artistic decor, the fine food served in the main dining room, events hosted in the dining room turned ballroom, lovely rooms with beautiful views, and the friendly, personal service offered by the family members and trusted staff were long established at the Colony Hotel.

-Besides tired-of-cold, wealthy people and artists, the Colony Hotel had other sorts of guests as well.
-Another element of society also came to Florida, (sometimes two steps ahead of the law), staying at this up-scale establishment for a needed rest from their illegal, sometimes murderous activities.
-Gangsters like Al Capone and their friends stayed at the Colony Hotel as well as other popular resort hotels, like the Biltmore Hotel in Coral Gables.
+Another element of society also came to Florida, (sometimes two steps ahead of the law), and were drawn to the hotel.
+Gangsters like Al Capone stayed at this up-scale establishment for a needed rest from their illegal, sometimes murderous activities.

-In 1999, the Colony Hotel began to stay open to guests all year long as a greater number of tourists had discovered how wonderful this location was in the summer as well as the winter.
+In 1999, the Colony Hotel began to stay open all year long, as greater number of tourists had discovered how wonderful things could be in the summer as well as the winter.
 The Del Ray Artisans organization began to offer summer festivals, workshops and art camps for all ages, which resulted in a strong influx of people who loved to take classes and buy art of all kinds, making it profitable to sell artistic creations in this beach city.

 In 2022, I am glad to say that the Colony Hotel survived the Covid plague, and is going strong all year around.
 It is a favorite place to stay and vacation right on the beach, take art classes, go to festivals and enjoy the peace that wells up in the Colony Hotel and Cabaña.

 Living people are not the only ones who love the Colony Hotel.
-Spirits with a positive attachment to this glorious hotel reside peacefully with the living for a variety of reasons listed below.
+Spirits with a positive attachment to its past reside peacefully with the living for a variety of reasons.

 HISTORY OF MANIFESTATIONS

-Former owners/residents of hotels and homes, especially those individuals who built and loved the property, sometimes can’t resist staying around, spending their after-life in their favorite spot to be.
-Or, sometimes they choose to just visit their former business and home to keep an eye on the living, and supervise the staff and current owners, to be sure things are run properly!
+Former owners and residents of hotels and homes, especially those who built and loved their properties, sometimes can’t resist staying around, spending their after-lives in their favorite places.
+Sometimes they choose to just visit to keep an eye on the living, and supervise the staff and current owners, to be sure things are run properly!

-Eldridge Hotel, KS (Spirit of Col. Shalor Eldridge keeps a friendly eye on the living, and tries to be a helpful manager.
+Eldridge Hotel, KS (The spirit of Col. Shalor Eldridge keeps a friendly eye on the living, and tries to be a helpful manager.
 His likeness has been clearly seen by staff and guests alike, showing his personal brand of hospitality).

-Bullock Hotel, SD (Spirit of Seth Bullock maintains what control he can have as a spirit).
+Bullock Hotel, SD (The spirit of Seth Bullock maintains what control he can have).

-Historical Thayer Bed and Breakfast, MN (Spirits of Gus and Caroline Thayer are friendly presences, and like to visit guests who want to meet them).
+Historical Thayer Bed and Breakfast, MN (The spirits of Gus and Caroline Thayer are friendly presences, and like to visit guests who want to meet them).

 Colony Hotel, FL (The spirits of the original owners still keep a hand in the managing of their hotel).

-Sometimes employees of hotels, taverns and other public and private establishments continue working in the job they enjoyed while alive.
+Sometimes employees of hotels, taverns and other similar establishments continue working in the job they enjoyed while alive.